MrBomber0x001/node-advanced-concepts/README.md

 On this repo, I've tried my best to have more consistency explaining some of the advanced node concepts for each concept I've included the following:

-- Introduction to the concept with illustrative approach
+- Introduction to the concept with illustrative approach.
-- Examples
-- A full project to get your hands dirty and see the concept in real world
+- A full project to get your hands dirty and see the concept in real world.
-- Resources for whom want to dig any further
+- Resources for whom want to dig any further.

 ## Contents

 - [ ] Events
 - [ ] Streams
-- [ ] Child process
+- [ ] Child Process and Worker Threads
 - [ ] CLI
 - [ ] Microservices